AutoxingTech/axbot_restbook/docs/guides/first_move.md

 ## Planning State

-Use `GET /chassis/moves/:id` to see the state of a move action.
+Use `GET /chassis/moves/:id` to check the state of a move action.

 ```bash
 curl http://192.168.25.25:8090/chassis/moves/4409